← More about keyboards

 Ergonomic hardware

 For typing comfort, I highly recommend a keyboard that is split, columnar, and with QMK or other programmable firmware.
-An example is the ZSA Moonlander keyboard:
+A couple examples are the ZSA Moonlander and Dactyl Ergodox:

 ZSA Moonlander